 Residents' bedrooms were clean, tidy and had ample personal storage space.
 Bedrooms were personal to the residents containing family photographs, and personal belongings.
-The centre was homely, clean and comfortably decorated with many homely features.
+The inspectors observed that a number of residents were in their rooms and had their bedroom doors closed.